evothings/evothings-viewer/README.md

 Clone this repository:

-    git clone git@github.com:evothings/evothings-studio-app.git
+    git clone git@github.com:evothings/evothings-viewer.git

 Go to the repository directory:

-    cd evothings-studio-app
+    cd evothings-viewer

 Add your platforms:

     cordova add android
     cordova add ios

-An alternative method to add platforms is to run the init.js script, which will add the platforms listed in package.json:

-    node scripts/init.js

 Then build using Cordova, this will add plugins first time you build either of:

     cordova build android
     cordova build ios

-You can edit package.json to configure which plugins you wish to be included and the platforms added by init.js.
+You can edit package.json to configure which plugins you wish to be included.

-To clean up the project, run init.js.
+To clean up the project run (removes platforms and plugins):

+    node scripts/clean.js

 ### Build system overview